Kitchen

 Post emergency phone numbers by the phone or on your refrigerator.
 Include police, fire, poison control, hospital, family doctor, and ambulance service.
 When in doubt, call 911.

-Don't use tablecloths or placemats - your baby will pull them and what's on them down.
+Don't use tablecloths or placemats--your baby could pull them and anything on them crashing down to the floor.

 Prevent access to pet bowls of food and water.
-A child could drown in the water or choke on the food.
+A baby could drown in the water or choke on the food.

 Bathrooms

 NEVER leave your child unattended in the bath.
-A good rule of thumb is to keep one hand on your child at all times while bathing.
-If you must leave the room, wrap your child in a towel and take her with you.
+If you must leave the room for any reason, wrap your child in a towel and leave the room together.

 Reduce your hot water heater temperature to 120 degrees.
 A baby's skin is more sensitive than an adult's.
 What is warm to us can scald a small infant.

-Use a non-slip mat or use non-slip stickers in the tub to prevent falls.
+Use a non-slip mat and install a spout cover in the bathtub to help prevent and protect your baby from falls.

 Install a lid lock on all toilets.
 Toddlers can drown in just a few inches of water.
 In addition, lid locks will prevent children from flushing valuables down the toilet.